Niklas Gunnarsson: Abroad transfers

+Return to Norway

 On 2 September 2019, Gunnarsson joined Sarpsborg 08 on a contract until the end of the 2019 season.

+Xamax

+On 13 February 2025, Gunnarsson was loaned by Xamax in Swiss second tier.

 International career

-Gunnarsson received his first international call-up from the Norway national football team for friendlies against Portugal and Belgium in May 2016, coming on as a substitute in the 86th minute against Portugal.
+Gunnarsson received his first international call-up from the Norway national football team for friendly matches against Portugal and Belgium in May 2016.
+He made his only appearance against the former on the 29th day.